WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

         ]
     }

-Note that the individual entries in the JSON file correspond to the classes at implemented in EPyT-Flow.
+Note that the individual entries in the JSON file correspond to the classes as implemented in EPyT-Flow.

 At every time, a complete :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` can be obtained by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.get_scenario_config`.
 This scenario configuration could be than, for instance, be stored in a file so that it can be reloaded in the future  without having to make all the manual specifications again -- see :ref:`Serialization <tut.serialization>` for details.

 Example of obtaining and storing the current scenario configuration: